Alaina Coates

 Alaina Denise Coates (born April 7, 1995) is an American professional basketball player who is a free agent.
 She played college basketball for the University of South Carolina.

 Early life

-Coates enjoyed a stellar high school career.
-She was both a McDonald's and Parade All-American.
+In high school, Coates was both a McDonald's and Parade All-American.
 She was chosen as the 2013 Gatorade South Carolina Player of the Year, South Carolina Basketball Coaches Association (SCBCA) Class 4A Player of the Year, Charlotte Observer South Carolina Miss Basketball, and became a three-time SCBCA Class 4A all-state selection.

 During her senior season, she posted 20.1 points, 11.6 rebounds and 3.6 blocks per game while leading her team to back-to-back state championships (including an undefeated 29–0 season in 2012–13.)

 College career

 Heavily recruited by power programs, she was ranked the 28th overall player as part of a high-profile 2013 recruiting class.
 After receiving offers from Tennessee, and Georgia, she eventually chose South Carolina to play for her hometown team.
 She went on to become a 4x All-SEC player, and All-American.
 Coates played a crucial part in helping South Carolina become a national powerhouse.
 In her senior season, Coates injured her ankle, which caused her to miss South Carolina's SEC Tourney & National Championship run.
 Coates finished the season averaging 13.4 ppg and 11.1 rpg.